Gravitational radiation from Kerr black holes using the Sasaki-Nakamura formalism: Waveforms and fluxes at infinity: Sasaki-Nakamura formalism

 The Teukolsky variable $R_{\ell m\omega}(r)$ in Eq.~\eqref{Eq.TeukolskyRadialEquation} can be constructed from the \gls{SN} variable $X_{\ell m\omega}\left(\rs(r)\right)$ in Eq.~\eqref{Eq.Inhomogeneous_SN} using

 where $\Lambda^{-1}$ is the differential operator for the inverse \gls{SN} transformation defined as

 Comparing Eq.~\eqref{Eq.SNtransformationRtoX} with the homogeneous case, e.g., in Ref.~\cite{Lo:2023fvv}, we see that there is now an additional contribution coming from the source term $\mathcal{S}_{\ell m \omega}$.
-By construction, $\mathcal{S}_{\ell m \omega}$ decays fast enough as $r \to \infty$ such that it does not contribute to Eq.~\eqref{Eq.SNtransformationRtoX}.
+By construction, $\mathcal{S}_{\ell m \omega}$ decays fast enough as $r \to \infty$ such that it does not contribute to Eq.~\eqref{Eq.SNtransformationRtoX} when evaluated at spatial infinity.
 Importantly, this implies that

 The derivation of the expression relating the \gls{SN} source term $\mathcal{S}_{\ell m \omega}$ with the Teukolsky source term $\mathcal{T}_{\ell m \omega}$ can be found in Appendix \ref{App:Derivation_of_inhomogeneous_SN}.
 Here, we just state the result, which is